PureStorage-OpenConnect/pso-explorer-container/README.md

 ## About this repo

-This repository contains the PHP web application for PSO Explorer.
+This repository contains the PHP web application for PSO eXplorer.
 The application is:
 - developed using the [Laravel](https://laravel.com/) Framework.
 - distributed as a Docker container hosted on the [Pure Storage® Quay.io repo](https://quay.io/repository/purestorage/pso-explorer).